-The difference between kajal, eyeliner and kohl isn't that obvious - that we admit readily enough.
+The difference between kajal and eyeliner, kajal and kohl isn't that obvious - that we admit readily enough.
 And whether you love experimenting with dramatic eye makeup, or simply can’t step out without lining your eyes, you’ve definitely gone through your share of eye pencils and eyeliner pots.
-With so many options available, if there’s one thing we’ve learnt, it’s that not all liners are the same!
+With so many options available, if there’s one thing we’ve learned, it’s that not all liners are the same!

-We don’t blame you for getting confused when it comes to picking something black and intense to make your peepers pop.
+We don’t blame you for getting confused when it comes to picking something black and intense to make your eyes pop.
 So we set things straight for you with the difference between eyeliner and kajal and difference between kohl and kajal.
 From application to stay-on power, we tell you when you should use what.
-Your eye makeup regime is about to get so much simpler!
+Trust us, your eye makeup regime is about to get so much simpler!

-Nowadays, kajal and eyeliners are used interchangeably, however, there is still a slight difference between kajal and eyeliner that we might want to know.
+Nowadays, kajal and eyeliners are used interchangeably, however, there is still a slight difference between kajal and eyeliner that you might want to know.
 Kajal is mainly made with a combination of natural ingredients and soot.
-It is organic in nature, making it soothing for the eye, it also helps protect eyes from infections.
+It is organic in nature, making it soothing for the eye and also helps protect eyes from infections.
 The purpose of applying kajal originally was to protect eyes from the sun glare as the darkening around eyelids provided relief.

 The Verdict: Have a liquid eyeliner like NYX Studio Liquid Liner handy for those nights when you want to grab attention.